 In London.
 AWS eu-west-2.
 Encrypted at rest, backed up nightly to a second region, GDPR-compliant, and ours alone — we don't sell it, share it, or train anything on it.

-Thirty days, no card.
+Thirty days free, £0 today.
 Bring a CSV or start from scratch.
 By the second Monday morning, most workshops are running the whole day through it.